Thibodaux, Louisiana: Education

+West Thibodaux Middle School and East Thibodaux Middle School served the area until 2023 when all students and faculty merged into one newer building with the old schools being demolished not long after.

 Thibodaux residents are zoned to Thibodaux High School.
 From 1950 until 1968, C.M.
 Washington High School served as the segregated public school for African Americans in Thibodaux.

 Catholic schools (of the Roman Catholic Diocese of Houma–Thibodaux) include: